laradrasin/muse-meets-machine/README.md

 A private personal workflow system connecting Claude projects, Notion, Google Calendar, Gmail, Canva, and structured project contexts into one adaptive workflow system.

-The working repositories are private because they contain personal workflow architecture, but this dev log documents the system design, communication patterns, and lessons learned.
+The working systems are private because they contain personal workflow architecture, but this dev log documents the system design, communication patterns, and lessons learned.

 ### Coding Curriculum + Live Deployed Tools